Russia's second vaccine '100% effective', watchdog tells media

 Russia has reported 3,612,800 coronavirus cases, the world’s fourth-highest total.
 Its death toll from the virus stands at 66,623.

-Reporting by Maria Kiselyova and Polina Ivanova; writing by Alexander Marrow; editing by Kate Kelland and Jason Neely
+Reporting by Maria Kiselyova and Polina Ivanova; writing by Alexander Marrow; editing by Kate Kelland, Jason Neely and David Evans

 Our Standards: The Thomson Reuters Trust Principles.